abbccdda/kafka/cc-services/README.md

 # Cloud

 Here we store CCloud utilities (written in Go) that are closely tied to Kafka.
+There are two services here currently:
-Currently we have code orchestrating the Kafka Core Soak cluster's clients via Trogdor under the `soak_cluster `package.
+  - code orchestrating the Kafka Core Soak cluster's clients via Trogdor under the `soak_cluster `package.
 It is responsible for creating Trogdor tasks in accordance to a given configuration consisting of desired soak testing length, throughput and etc.
+  - The storage liveness probe used for CCloud clusters.
+This is a small Go utility which writes and fsyncs data to some files; the speed and success of these writes is intended to reflect the underlying storage system health.

 # Soak Testing